tbensky/PhysicsLabs/README.md

 ### Data Taking

-In the Data folder, you'll find two sub-folders called Pb and Al (for lead and alumnium).
+In the `Data` folder, you'll find two sub-folders called Pb and Al (for lead and alumnium).
 Each contains images of a total photopeak area after 5 minutes, with an increased number of lead or aluminum plates placed between the source and detector.
+In the `Resources` folder you'll find measurements of the thicknesses of the plates.

 ## Lab: Magnetic Torque